Pros and Cons of Travel Healthcare

 It’s important to keep in mind that contract cancellations are more common than you might think, but don’t let it deter you from traveling!
 Some travel healthcare professionals go their entire career without a cancellation.
 Cancellations can happen for various reasons, including:

-• Staffing or Management Changes: Changes in the hospital staff or management can lead to the facility no longer needing additional help.
+- Staffing or Management Changes: Changes in the hospital staff or management can lead to the facility no longer needing additional help.

-• Budget Cuts: Facilities may decide that they are unable to afford a traveler at a certain time, leading to the cancellation of the contract.
+- Budget Cuts: Facilities may decide that they are unable to afford a traveler at a certain time, leading to the cancellation of the contract.

-• Performance or Compliance Issues: If a traveler doesn’t meet the facility’s standards – whether due to performance issues, medication errors, or poor attendance – the contract may be cancelled.
+- Performance or Compliance Issues: If a traveler doesn’t meet the facility’s standards – whether due to performance issues, medication errors, or poor attendance – the contract may be cancelled.

-• Cultural or Skillset Mismatch: A facility might end your contract if they feel you’re not a good fit, either because of differences in work culture or if your skillset doesn’t match their needs.
+- Cultural or Skillset Mismatch: A facility might end your contract if they feel you’re not a good fit, either because of differences in work culture or if your skillset doesn’t match their needs.

-It’s also worth noting that you have the ability to terminate your own contract for personal reason, issues with staff, etc. Lastly, it’s crucial to have savings before starting a travel career.
+It’s also worth noting that you have the ability to terminate your own contract for personal reasons, issues with staff, etc. Lastly, it’s crucial to have savings before starting a travel career.
 Unexpected circumstances, like contract cancellations, can happen at any time, so having extra funds saved for emergencies is important.

 3 – Constant Job Searching

 As mentioned earlier, contracts typically last for 3 months, but some facilities may extend your contract if there’s a need.
-Your recruiter should reach to you during your contract to discuss your next steps and when you’d like to start applying to new jobs.
+Your recruiter should reach out to you during your contract to discuss your next steps and when you’d like to start applying to new jobs.
 They will help you find a job that fits your desired start date, salary, and criteria.
 Searching and applying for jobs while on assignment can be challenging, especially with it comes to negotiating pay, contract terms, and interviewing.
 However, it’s a good idea to start looking for your next assignment while on your current one.
 Unsure where to go for jobs?
 Check out our blog here for top methods on finding assignments.

 4 – Filing Taxes